pauljeter/pauljeter-astro/src/content/blog/understanding-atomic-design-systems.md

 ## Wrapping Up

-A Design System—especially when structured with Atomic Design—provides a powerful methodology to maintain consistency, scalability, and efficiency.
+A Design System, especially when structured with Atomic Design, provides a powerful methodology to maintain consistency, scalability, and efficiency.
 The parallels between Atomic Design and software engineering principles make it an ideal approach for teams striving for collaboration and consistency across disciplines.

-Give Atomic Design a try on your next project—you might just revolutionize your workflow!
+Give Atomic Design a try on your next project, you might just revolutionize your workflow!